stayForward09/Rythm_react_gatsby/src/pages/home/homepage.md

 published: true
 title: Rhythmic Excellence
 ---
 ## ***The Rhythmic Excellence team is now enjoying the summer break and is planning the season ahead.
-Please check our social media pages or email us for updates.
+Please check our [Timetable page](https://www.rhythmicexcellence.london/timetable) and social media pages or email us for updates.
 Stay safe!***

 - - -